Email deliverability tips

 Check blocklists

 It is recommended to check whether you are to be found on a blocklist.
-That would prevent your emails from reaching the inbox of the customer.
+That would prevent your emails from reaching the customer's inbox.
+Here is a tool you can use for this purpose: Blocklist check.

 Precedence: bulk